 Malaria Prevention and Treatments start at home:

 The first step of malaria prevention and treatment starts with you from your home.
-This Anti-Malaria month, 2022 we pledged that everybody will be aware of the various malaria prevention and treatments.
+This Anti-Malaria month, 2024 we pledged that everybody will be aware of the various malaria prevention and treatments.
 But before all, let us understand the disease malaria in brief and its various causes.

-What you will get in this blog:
+What you will get in this Article:

-- Malaria: What all You Need To Know
+- Malaria: What All You Need To Know

 - How To Spot Malaria Symptoms And What To Do If You Have Them?